 This article will give you an overview of the occupational situation of women in project management (statistics and experiences).
 Read about the specific measures being taken, and how to increase the proportion of women in project management.
 Let’s go!Read article in German

 “Womenomics” – the female shift in business – is a global megatrend that has too long been neglected.
-Japanese prime minister Shinzō Abe addressed this phenomenon in 2013 by declaring his intention to focus more strongly on the Japanese leadership’s stated goal of making equality for women the centerpiece of Japan’s economic and growth strategy.
-His stated goal at the time was to have women occupy 30 % of the managerial positions.
-Additionally, the workforce participation rate for women aged 25 – 44 was to be increased from 68 % to 73 % by 2020.
-The goal: To tap the latent reserves of the female labor force as a production factor to boost economic performance and development.
+Japanese late prime minister Shinzō Abe addressed this phenomenon in 2013 by declaring his intention to focus more strongly on the Japanese leadership’s stated goal of making equality for women the centerpiece of Japan’s economic and growth strategy.
+His stated goal at the time was to have women occupy 30% of the managerial positions.
+Additionally, the workforce participation rate for women aged 25-44 was to be increased from 68% to 73% by 2020.
+The goal: to tap the latent reserves of the female labor force as a production factor to boost economic performance and development.

 Special Download: Resource Planning Software for the Roles Involved (PDF file)